mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 In Java, the recommended approach to object reuse is "Don't do it!
 Allocations are cheap, the GC handles it better than you".
 Java programmers listen, and often it works.
-But now and then a Java program eats CPU like mad and response is just increase heap.
-And it seems to me that now every Java program needs GB of heap just to start.
-And your non-Java programmer fellow will tell you that Java is a memory hog.
+But now and then a Java program eats CPU like mad and fix is "increase heap size".
+And it seems now that every Java program needs gigabyte of heap just to start.
+Ask your non-Java-programmer fellow and he will tell you that Java is a memory hog.

 One common failure mode when listening advice like this one is running code under heavy allocation pressure.
 This typically looks like a loop that allocates copious amounts of memory during each iteration,